 Dedman College was named in 1981 for the late Robert H. Dedman Sr. and his wife, Nancy McMillan Dedman, SMU alumni whose gift endowed the college and enables SMU to remain committed to its legacy as a liberal arts university.

 In addition to being the oldest academic unit at SMU, Dedman College is also the largest.
-In 2012, over 1,800 undergraduate students majored in Dedman College programs and the school enrolled nearly 400 graduate students.
-Students in Dedman College have the advantage of exploring 41 undergraduate majors, 58 minors, 19 master’s programs and 13 doctoral degrees offered in 16 academic departments spanning the humanities, social sciences, natural sciences, mathematics, statistics and interdisciplinary studies.
+Students in Dedman College have the advantage of exploring 40 undergraduate majors, 56 minors, 17 master’s programs and 14 doctoral degrees offered in 16 academic departments spanning the humanities, social sciences, natural sciences, mathematics, statistics and interdisciplinary studies.

 Brief Dedman College History